-I read this article almost two months ago and have been thinking about it ever since.
+I read this article a little while back and have been thinking about it ever since.
 In a nut shell, the article cites several research projects conducted over the years that conclude children not only do not add to our happiness as parents, but they actually increase our misery and depression.
 Nice, huh?

 But there are many parents (like myself) who would strongly disagree.
 Why the discrepancy?

 I think it certainly has something to do with the definition of happiness.
 When my husband and I recently vacationed alone for a few days on the California coast to celebrate our anniversary (something we haven’t been able to do much over the years because of, yes, our children) I felt a sort of painful bliss as we meandered around aimlessly doing what we wanted, when we wanted to do it.
 I felt happy, in the way Merriam-Webster defines happiness: “a state of well-being or contentment, a pleasurable or satisfying experience.”

 I say it was a sort of painful bliss for two reasons.
 One, I couldn’t help but ask myself about every five minutes, why can’t life always be like this?
 And two, because I already knew the answer to that question: real meaning and purpose in life is found in hard work and sacrifice.
 And for me, that translates into being a mother and a nurturer of family life.